 For key roles, a regular customer feedback meeting should be a priority so that areas of customer risk can be identified.
 Without creating a consistent practice of gathering this feedback, the feedback can get lost.
 This may result in deals falling through, long-term clients suddenly terminating and more.
 Making a point of reading the warning signs helps ensure new customers are signing and happy at all stages of their client lifecycle.

 If you want to win more clients, you need to make sure that whoever is selling to that customer is 100% behind what they are selling.
 Your customers are savvy enough to know when someone doesn’t believe what they are saying or their body language just doesn’t line up.
 The best way to ensure that employees believe in the offering is to ensure they have a clear picture of how the work they do matters to the organization and that they have the opportunity to provide feedback on a continuing basis.

 Have you ever walked into a store where the employees are engaged, excited and even having fun?
 It instantly changes how you feel and how much time you want to spend.
 People prefer to do business with people they actually like, so if you’re employees are engaged and happy, that will make a noticeable difference to possible customers.
 Happy, engaged employees are magnetic, and employee feedback offers a powerful way to drive your organization’s employee engagement.

 If you want to win more customers, look beyond the obvious outbound marketing and sales strategies and look at how you can improve your employee feedback.
 Success leaves clues and your employees are the best ones to tell you what you need to do to bring more happy customers in the door.

 See how a unified employee feedback platform can help you attract new customers.
-Sign up for a free demo of the Questback platform today!
+Schedule a demo today!